AXION-MONEY/liquidity-amo/README.md

 ## Organization
 The AMO manages a significant portion of the USDC backing for the stablecoin (referred to as BOOST in this version).
 There are two functions:
-* solidlyv3liquidityamo.sol For SolidlyV3 Dexes (based on Uniswap v3 contracts).
+* v3AMO.sol For ve33 Dexes/pools based on CLAMM (Uniswap v3 and algebra contracts).
-* solidlyv2liquidityamo.sol For SolidlyV2 Dexes (based on Uniswap v2 contracts).
+* v2AMO.sol For ve33 Dexes based on Uniswap v2 contracts.

 *Note 1:* These two functions have identical logic, they just interact with two different AMM contracts => similarity qualitatively over 90%